How to scan whole Internet 3.7 billion IP addresses in few minutes?

 MASSCAN: Mass IP port scanner

-Masscan is one of the fastest Internet port scanner as it can scan the all the IP’s of the Internet in less than 6 minutes, while transmitting 10 million packets per second mentions ethical hacking training professor.
+Masscan is one of the fastest Internet port scanners as it can scan the all the IP’s of the Internet in less than 6 minutes, while transmitting 10 million packets per second mentions ethical hacking training professor.
 It produces output similar to Nmap and employs asynchronous transmission.
 The only big difference is that Masscan is faster than these other scanners.
-Also, it's more flexible, allowing arbitrary address ranges and port ranges.
+Also, it’s more flexible, allowing arbitrary address ranges and port ranges.
 Masscan uses a its own custom TCP/IP stack which means anything other than simple port scans will cause inconsistency with the local TCP/IP stack.
 This means we should either use the -S option to use a separate IP address, or configure your operating system to firewall the ports that Masscan uses.

 While Linux is the primary platform on which Masscan works, the code runs well on many other operating systems like:

 • Windows w/ MingGW

 To reach beyond two million packets per second, we need an Intel 10-gbps Ethernet adapter and a special driver called as “PF_RING DNA”.
 Masscan doesn’t need to be rebuilt in order to use PF_RING.
 To use PF_RING, you need to build the following components:

 • libpfring.so (installed in /usr/lib/libpfring.so)

 • ixgbe.ko (their version of the Intel 10-gbps Ethernet driver)